Seneca-CDOT/bigbluebutton/README.md

 $ export TAG_SUFFIX=
 ```

-Get the SHARED_SECRET for your server, and also the secret key for Rails to add to the env file
+Get the SHARED_SECRET for your server, and also the secret key for greenlight
 ```
 $ echo $SHARED_SECRET
 $ docker run --rm bbb-greenlight bundle exec rake secret
 $ vi greenlight/env
 ```
-Add in the values for the following:
+Add values to the following in your env file:
 1. SECRET_KEY_BASE (from `docker run --rm bbb-greenlight bundle exec rake secret`)
 2. BIGBLUEBUTTON_ENDPOINT (https://<your_hostname_here>/bigbluebutton/)
 3. BIGBLUEBUTTON_SECRET (from `echo $SHARED_SECRET`)

-Also add the SECRET_KEY_BASE to production
+Also add the SECRET_KEY_BASE value to 'production' in secrets.yml
 ```
 $ vi greenlight/config/secrets.yml
 ```